DenverBotanicGardens/Seed_Harvest_Modeling/README.md

   * Determine typical life-history traits
   * Develop estimates of parameters from categories of plant types including correlations among growth and reproductive paramenters.
 Mimic the estimates and variability of real examples.

+To download from github use devtools

+    library(devtools)
+    install_github("DenverBotanicGardens/SeedHarvestModeling")